 - Open Education Resources

 Alma/Primo Collaboration Working Group

-The Alma/Primo Collaboration WG is an official working group with a designated membership appointed to develop and coordinate collaborative work among Alma/Primo libraries in the Boston Library Consortium.
+The Alma/Primo Collaboration Working Group is an official working group with a designated membership appointed to develop and coordinate collaborative work among Alma/Primo libraries in the BLC.
 The formation of the group was approved at the September 2017 BLC Board of Directors' Meeting.
 The Working Group recommends initiatives to the Board.
 Included in the recommendations are the cost implications to BLC staff and participating libraries, in particular related to the use of staff resources.
 The group also considers the interests of the BLC libraries which do not currently use Alma/Primo and whenever possible investigates the expansion of consortial functionality to these other libraries as well.
-Note: This group is in addition to the current informal Alma COI which is open to all interested BLC members.

 To develop, pilot and coordinate collaborative work among Alma/Primo libraries in the Boston Library Consortium by carrying out the tasks listed below.
 Areas of collaboration may include the following among others: searching across BLC holdings in Primo, resource-sharing via Alma and Primo, sharing of management information and analytics, setting up BLC benchmark analytics, cooperative collection development initiatives, and uncovering hidden BLC Special Collections via Primo.